VinkVdB/workshop-llm-and-rag/java/ex-8-integrating-dalle-3/README.md

 ## Contents
 - Overview of DALLE-3 capabilities.
 - Configuring image generation in Spring AI.
-- Using system prompts to guide image creation.

 ## Exercises
 1. Generate images for your Pokémon, recipe, attire, or monster.